theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 {{< spacer 25 >}}

-***NOTE: You will NOT be able to purchase entry tickets at the gate this year.*** *Parking Passes must be purchased in advance.*&nbsp;

-***ALSO NOTE:** If you have an annual park pass (12- or 24-month), the Oregon Pacific Coast Passport, a current OR State Park camping confirmation that coincides with the date of event visit, or a special access pass (see website above for more info), the $5 will be waived. **You still have to book online.**&nbsp;**You will need to present your event parking pass AND your special pass at the gate.***
+***Important Park Pass Information:** If you have an annual park pass (12- or 24-month), the Oregon Pacific Coast Passport, a current OR State Park camping confirmation that coincides with the date of event visit, or a special access pass (see website above for more info), the $5 will be waived. **You still have to book online.**&nbsp;**You will need to present your event parking pass AND your special pass at the gate.***

 *{{< spacer 50 >}}*